Find Affordable College Courses

 Corvallis, OR

-Our 2023 rankings named Oregon State University the best value school in Oregon for economics students working on their master’s degree.
-Oregon State is a very large public school located in the small city of Corvallis.
+Our analysis found Oregon State University to be the best value school for economics students who want to pursue a master’s degree in Oregon.
+Oregon State is a fairly large public school located in the small city of Corvallis.

-Oregon State did well in our overall quality rankings, too.
-It placed #4 on our Best Economics Master’s Degree Schools in Oregon list.
+Oregon State also took the #4 spot in our Best Economics Master’s Degree Schools in Oregon rankings.

 #2